 This introduction to network security fundamentals is organized into four parts.
 The first part covers the basics of private key and public key cryptography, including the common encryption algorithms AES, RC4, and RSA.
 The second part builds on cryptography to design secure protocols for confidentiality, authentication, and data integrity.
 The third part covers how cyber-attacks proceed from reconnaissance to exploits and intrusions, and the last part of the course focuses on intrusion prevention, detection, and response.

-Online coursework examines the ethical, legal, and regulatory compliance issues related to the practice of cyber security.
-The course focuses on the requirements, challenges, and dilemmas of data protection, due diligence, privacy laws, fraud and risk management, intellectual property, and ethical corporate codes of conduct.
-It covers key mandates and laws, including the Foreign Corrupt Practices Act (FCA) and the Payment Card Industry Data Security Standards (PCI DSS).
+Coursework examines the ethical, legal, and regulatory compliance issues related to the practice of cyber security.
+Focuses on the requirements, challenges, and dilemmas of data protection, due diligence, privacy laws, fraud and risk management, intellectual property, and ethical corporate codes of conduct.
+Covers key mandates and laws, including the Foreign Corrupt Practices Act (FCA) and the Payment Card Industry Data Security Standards (PCI DSS).
 To minimize liabilities and reduce risks from electronic, physical threats and reduce the losses from legal action, the information security practitioner must understand the current legal environment and , stay informed of emerging laws and regulations.

 Gain awareness, guidance, best practices, and assessments on the principles of information systems security.
 Online coursework covers the foundations of information systems security as defined by industry experts and the International Information Systems Security Certification Consortium, or (ISC)2.

 In this final course of the program, students examine computer security technologies and principles such as cryptography, authentication, access control, database and software security, human factors, and security auditing.
 The course also covers IT security management, risk assessment, and legal and ethical considerations.

 Choose from 9 credits worth of approved technical electives to customize the concentration to your career goals.